dlguswo333/old.dlguswo333.github.io/_posts/2022-03-26-ts-satisfies-keyword.md

 ```

 Of course, there are numerous phones out there,
 so we might add more phones later on.
-Of course,
+Also,
-we do not know what those phones are called,
+we do not know what names those phone will be called,
-so `SMARTPHONE_MAPPING` would have arbitrary keys.
+so `SMARTPHONE_MAPPING` would have arbitrary random keys.

-But while doing that, we do not want to introduce any errors,
+But while adding more phones, we do not want to introduce any errors,
-such as ***developer errors*** like below:
+such as usual ***developer errors*** like below:

 ```ts
 const SMARTPHONE_MAPPING = {